The biography of Alexander Hayden Girard by Bianca Killmann for TAGWERC.

 Biography of Alexander Hayden Girard

-Alexander Hayden Girard was born on May 24, 1907 in New York City.
-His parents, Carlo Matteo Girard, an Italian with French roots, and Lezlie, née Cutler, an American, raised their children bilingually (Italian and English).
-Alexander, named 'Sandro' by his parents, initially grew up with his brother and sister on the family estate 'La Lucciola' near Florence.
-Girard's father trades in antiques in Florence.
-The idyll is suddenly over when ten-year-old Alexander is sent to an English boarding school.
-The Bedford Modern School in the town of the same name, the capital of the English county of Bedfordshire north of London, consists of an elementary school, which Girard attends in his final year, and a secondary school for eleven to eighteen-year-olds.
+Alexander Hayden Girard was born on May 24, 1907, in New York City.
+His parents, Carlo Matteo Girard, an Italian of French descent, and Lezlie, née Cutler, an American, raised their children bilingually (Italian and English).
+Called "Sandro" by his parents, Alexander initially grew up with his brother and sister on the family estate, "La Lucciola," near Florence.
+In Florence, Girard's father dealt in antiques.
+This idyllic life came to an abrupt end when ten-year-old Alexander was sent to an English boarding school.
+Bedford Modern School, located in the town of Bedford, the county town of Bedfordshire north of London, consisted of a primary school, which Girard attended in his final year, and a secondary school for students aged eleven to eighteen.

 Exotic artifacts

-The half-mile swimming race from Bedford Town Bridge to Bedford Suspension Bridge, held at the boarding school at the time and contested by the pupils, is daunting for most of them.
-The school's own Prichard Museum, on the other hand, from which the Bedford Museum emerged, aroused Girard's interest.
-At the time, it consisted largely of a collection of objects from around the world sent to the school by former pupils, as well as part of George Witt's collection of exotic artifacts.
+The half-mile swim from Bedford Town Bridge to Bedford Suspension Bridge, held at the boarding school and contested by the students, proved daunting for most.
+However, the school's own Prichard Museum, from which the Bedford Museum later evolved, piqued Girard's interest.
+At the time, it consisted largely of a collection of objects from around the world, sent to the school by alumni, along with part of George Witt's collection of exotic artifacts.

 Republic of Fife

-Girard would later also become a collector of exotic, primarily ethnic artifacts from Central and South America and Asia, which served as the basis for his work.
-But at boarding school, Girard first took refuge in his imagination and the 'Republic of Fife', a country he invented with a flag, currency, maps and postage stamps of his own design, which he based on heraldic motifs from Renaissance Florence, among other things.
+Girard would later become a collector of exotic, primarily ethnic, artifacts from Central and South America and Asia, which would serve as the basis for his work.
+However, at boarding school, Girard initially escaped into his imagination and his invented country, the 'Republic of Fife,' complete with a self-designed flag, currency, maps, and postage stamps, for which he drew inspiration, among other things, from heraldic motifs from Renaissance Florence.

-At the age of 17, Girard began studying architecture at the London Architectural Association School of Architecture, which he completed with distinction five years later.
-This was followed by two years at the Scuola Reale di Architettura in Rome and, from 1932 to 1935, studies at New York University, which allowed Girard to work as a practicing architect in the USA.
+At the age of 17, Girard began studying architecture at the Architectural Association School of Architecture in London, graduating with honors five years later.
+He then spent two years at the Scuola Reale di Architettura in Rome, followed by studies at New York University from 1932 to 1935, which allowed him to work as a practicing architect in the USA.

-At the beginning of his studies in New York, Girard had already opened a design office in the New York borough of Manhattan and by 1937 was selling furnishings to a clientele consisting of private individuals as well as retailers and restaurant owners.
-Girard had already discovered his passion for interior design in 1929 when he designed the exhibition rooms of the Guild of Artisans in Florence as part of the World Exhibition in Barcelona, for which he received an award.
+Early in his studies in New York, Girard opened a design office in Manhattan and sold furnishings to a clientele that included private individuals, retailers, and restaurant owners until 1937.
+His passion for interior design had already been discovered in 1929 through his design of the exhibition rooms for the Guild of Craftsmen in Florence at the Barcelona World's Fair, for which he received an award.

 Cheers at Café Trouville

 Girard was immediately enthusiastic when he was commissioned to design the 'Café Trouville' at 112 East 52nd Street in New York in 1934.
-French-Italian cuisine is served against a backdrop of European cities, the views of which adorn the walls.
-Café Trouville is air-conditioned and is making a name for itself as a restaurant, bar and cocktail lounge.
-International guests will find the toast "Prosit" in twenty languages on glasses and tables.
+French-Italian cuisine was served against a backdrop of European cities, whose views adorned the walls.
+The air-conditioned Café Trouville quickly made a name for itself as a restaurant, bar, and cocktail lounge.
+International guests found the toast "Prosit" in twenty languages on glasses and tables.

-In the course of his career, Girard contributed to a number of interior design projects for retail and restaurants, whereby it is noticeable that Girard - as previously during his school days in England - created his own worlds into which the customer or guest was literally immersed.
-In this context, the restaurant 'La Fond del Sol' in the Time & Life Building, which offered the best of Central and South American cuisine "from tortillas to tenderloin" in New York City from 1960 to 1971, deserves special mention.
-In addition to the motif of the sun in every conceivable design, geometric patterns - squares, circles, diamonds, stripes, etc. - adorn napkins, matchboxes and the staff's clothing.
-An adobe house integrated into the restaurant is reminiscent of Girard's own house in Santa Fe.
-It is hard to beat in terms of authenticity and uniqueness.
+Throughout his career, Girard contributed to numerous interior design projects for retail and restaurants, and it is striking how he—as he had previously done during his school days in England—created his own worlds into which the customer or guest literally immersed themselves.
+A prime example of this is the restaurant 'La Fond del Sol' in the Time & Life Building, which, from 1960 to 1971 in New York City, offered the best of Central and South American cuisine "from tortillas to tenderloin."
+Besides the motif of the sun in all imaginable variations, geometric patterns—squares, circles, diamonds, stripes, etc.—adorned napkins, matchboxes, and the staff's uniforms.
+An adobe house integrated into the restaurant is reminiscent of Girard's own home in Santa Fe.
+Its authenticity and uniqueness are hard to surpass.

 The Miller House